-- VCUHS Financial Services will continue to oversee the initial ADAP eligibility for their clients picking up ADAP medications from alternate medication access sites (Ambulatory Care Center (ACC), Hayes E. Willis Clinic or other sites).
-Recertification at 6 months is handled by the ADAP Central Office.
+- VCUHS Financial Services will continue to oversee the initial VA MAP eligibility for their clients picking up VA MAP medications from alternate medication access sites (Ambulatory Care Center (ACC), Hayes E. Willis Clinic or other sites).
+Recertification at 6 months is handled by the VA MAP Central Office.

 2. Medicare Prescription Drug Assistance Program: VA MAP clients who are enrolled in Medicare can receive help with monthly premiums and cost shares.
 Cost shares are medication deductibles and medication co-payments.
-ADAP will assist with copayments for medications on the Medicare formulary.
-MPAP clients can pick up medications at any pharmacy that accepts their Medicare Part D plan and is within the Ramsell network.
+VA MAP will assist with copayments for medications on the Medicare formulary.
+Clients can pick up medications at any pharmacy that accepts their Medicare plan and is within the Ramsell network.

-3. Insurance Continuation Assistance Program (ICAP): Individuals with certain private insurance with medication benefits are eligible for ADAP assistance with their medication copayments and deductibles if all other qualifications are met.
-At any point in time a client loses insurance, the client can access medications through Direct ADAP if the client continues to meet ADAP eligibility criteria.
+3. Insurance Continuation Assistance Program: Individuals with certain private insurance with medication benefits are eligible for VA MAP assistance with their medication copayments and deductibles if all other qualifications are met.
+At any point in time a client loses insurance, the client can access medications through the Direct Medication Assistance Program if the client continues to meet VA MAP eligibility criteria.

-Medication copayment assistance will cover medications on the ADAP Formulary and the Ryan White Part B Formulary.
+Medication copayment assistance will cover medications on the VA MAP Formulary and the Ryan White Part B Formulary.

-Residency: ADAP applicants must live in Virginia and provide proof of residency, which may include.:
+Residency: VA MAP applicants must live in Virginia and provide proof of residency, which may include.:

 - Copy of utility bill with client name and current address